-Different authors \cite{Terejanu2008,DeMars2013,Horwood2011} independently presented an improvement over the current methods for OD by using Gaussian Mixture Models (GMMs) to model the estimated distribution.
-As a GMM is known to approximate any distribution given a sufficient number of Gaussian distributions~\cite{Alspach1972,GoodBengCour16}, it is used to approximate the real distribution of the state during the OD period.
-In particular, this allows for a more accurate characterization of the distribution of $X$, being $X$ the state at any given time during OD, while also being particular useful for the step of Orbit Propagation (OP), as all current methods are capable of propagating a Gaussian distribution across time, and are trivially scalable to a finite number of independent Gaussian distributions.
-This work was extended by \cite{Vishwajeet2014} and \cite{Terejanu2011} by adapting the GMM weights across time, and further enhanced by Vittaldev \cite{Vittaldev2015,Vittaldev2016} who presented an univariate splitting library along arbitrary directions that is used to generate a Multidirectional Gaussian Mixture Model.
-In \cite{Horwood2012}, Horwood et al. also proposed a new distribution to improve OD --- the Gauss von Mises (GVM) --- using this distribution in tandem with a particular set of orbital elements, the $J_2$ equinoctial orbital elements, to reduce the non-linearity of the process.
+with $\sum_{i=1}^k w_i =1$.
+A GMM is known to approximate any other distribution given a sufficient number $k$~\cite{Alspach1972,GoodBengCour16}, and therefore it is used to approximate the real distribution of the state during the OD period.
+This allows for a more accurate characterization of the distribution of $X$, being $X$ the state at any given time during OD, while also being particularly useful for the step of Orbit Propagation (OP), as all current methods are capable of propagating a Gaussian distribution across time, and are trivially scalable to a finite number of independent Gaussian distributions.
+This work was extended by~\citet{Vishwajeet2014} and~\citet{Terejanu2011} by adapting the GMM weights across time, and further enhanced by Vittaldev~\cite{Vittaldev2015,Vittaldev2016} who presented a univariate splitting library along arbitrary directions that are used to generate a Multidirectional Gaussian Mixture Model.
+Horwood et al.~\cite{Horwood2012} also proposed a new distribution to improve OD --- the Gauss von Mises (GVM) distribution --- using this distribution in tandem with a particular set of orbital elements, the $J_2$ equinoctial orbital elements to reduce the non-linearity of the process.
 The GVM is the counterpart distribution of the Gaussian distribution for circular support.
-In a series of publications \cite{Horwood2014,horwood2014a,Poore2016} Horwood et al. compare their approach with the UKF, EKF and GMM methods using a Particle Filter (PF) as the ground truth model.
-Both the GMM ($k=49$) and the GVM are shown to faithfully represent the orbit distribution for a period 8 times longer than the UKF and the EKF.
+In a series of publications, Horwood et al.~\cite{Horwood2014,horwood2014a,Poore2016} compare their approach with the UKF, EKF, and GMM methods using a Particle Filter (PF) as the ground truth model.
+Both the GMM ($k=49$) and the GVM are shown to faithfully represent the orbit distribution eight times longer than the UKF and the EKF.